 Our project-based learning environment naturally pushes our students for better communication and to work as a team.
 In addition, our curriculum also includes projects that require them to pitch their idea, talk to users, talk to real-life software engineers, write technical articles, organize meetups, interact with industry peers through social and professional channels, etc.

 "Writing code is the easiest part of an engineer's job.
 The hardest and most important one is being able to articulate your ideas clearly, be it to your coworkers, boss, press, or users.
 That makes the difference between a thinker and a typist."

 - Florent Crivello, Senior Software Engineer at Uber.

 Holberton School provides a two-year higher-education program made up of three different parts: 9 months of intense training on software engineering fundamentals, a 6-month internship, and 9 months of on-site or remote study in a specialization of your choice.

-During the first 9 months, students are expected to spend as much time as possible together at school.
+During the first 9 months, students are expected to spend as much time as possible together at the school.
 The rest of the curriculum is designed to be done remotely as students are working part-time or full-time at a company or on their own project / startup.

-At Holberton School, students develop hundreds of small to complex applications, scripts and systems, in many different languages, and on different devices, operating systems, and clouds.
+At Holberton School, students develop hundreds of minor to complex applications, scripts and systems, in many different languages, and on different devices, operating systems, and clouds.
 Here are a few examples of technical and non-technical projects: